 "Oh, yes!
 We're having twins!"
 Rada said proudly.
 She left the room, drawing the curtain that was acting as a door.

 Olivier turned to stare at the clothing on the bed.
 It was obvious that a lot of work had gone into making this outfit, and it had probably been done without its maker going into some sort of bizarre trance.
 She picked up the muslin underdress, held it up to her shoulders and looked down at herself.
 She closed her eyes and sighed.
 She felt utterly foolish.
 She had made a decision in an entirely uncharacteristic moment of weakness, and it had gotten completely out of hand.
 There was a mass of people outside who were all there to watch her do something that was meant to be done with a minimum of fuss and even fewer bystanders.
 But that wasn't even what was making her feel so foolish.
-Deep down, she was just plain scared and she was ashamed to admit it to herself.
+Deep down, she was just plain scared and she didn't want anyone to know.
 The best thing she could do was make a brisk apology to everyone, a somewhat more private apology to Shua, and make a strategic retreat.

 "What's the matter?" she asked quickly.
 "Are you all right?
 What's wrong?"